 For only $8, bean and chili supper guests get all they can eat of everything on the menu: chili and four kinds of beans -- the number one seller pinto -- plus navy, lima (or butter) beans, and black eyed peas, and, of course, cornbread, cole slaw, tea, coffee, milk and buttermilk.

 Thirty-two Oklahoma School for the Blind students will help serve this year from 11 a.m. to 1 p.m. on Thursday, February 7 at Sapulpa First Baptist Church located at 124 S. Elm.

 OSB is a division of the Oklahoma Department of Rehabilitation Services.

 Students from all over the state attend the Oklahoma School for the Blind, which offers a comprehensive curriculum meeting all state-mandated education requirements plus specialized instruction in braille, orientation and mobility, optimum use of low vision, adaptive equipment and technology, and tactile graphic skills.
-The school also provides free outreach services to students attending other public schools, their families and local school systems.
+The school also provides free outreach services to students attending other public schools, their families and local school educators.
 For more information, phone 877-229-7136 or visit www.osb.k12.ok.us/.